Pre-packed lunches that fit the bell schedule

 Individually labeled meals dropped off and ready, sized for staggered 25-to-35-minute breaks.
 No hot-holding, no catering tray sitting out while everyone's in class.

-See the lunch program →Teachers get 30 minutes and nowhere to go.
+See how it fits →Teachers get 30 minutes and nowhere to go.
 Classified and night staff get even less.
 We bring chef-prepared food on-site so your people eat without leaving campus.

-Generic catering and delivery apps were not built for this.
+See how it fits →From K-12 districts across the Inland Empire and Greater Los Angeles to college campuses in Orange County, generic catering and delivery apps were not built for a 30-minute duty-free lunch.
 Here is what actually gets in the way, and what we fix.

 The cafeteria serves kids, closes by early afternoon, and the only break-room alternative is a vending machine lineup of candy, chips, and soda.